BigOunceChristo/bitpulse/test/functional/test-shell.md

 * `TestShell().setup()`
 * `TestShell().shutdown()`

-The `TestShell` inherits all `bitpulseTestFramework` members and methods, such
+The `TestShell` inherits all `bitpulsedTestFramework` members and methods, such
 as:
 * `TestShell().nodes[index].rpc_method()`
 * `TestShell().log.info("Custom log message")`